tweag/python-monorepo-example/content/blog/2022-07-08-nixos-specialisation.md

 # How to use specialisations

-Here is a example, we will create two specialisations, one having the user Chani using the desktop environment Plasma, and the other with the user Paul using the desktop environment Gnome, auto login at boot will be set for both users in their own specialisations.
-Our user Paul will need an extra system-wide package.
-As specialisation can receive any argument that would work in the top-level configuration, we are not limited in terms of what can be changed.
+As an example, we will create two specialisations, one having the user Chani using the desktop environment Plasma, and the other with the user Paul using the desktop environment Gnome.
+Auto login at boot will be set for both users in their own specialisations.
+Our user Paul will need an extra system-wide package, for example `dune-release`.
+As specialisation can receive any argument that would work in the [top-level configuration](https://nixos.org/manual/nixos/stable/options.html), we are not limited in terms of what can be changed.

 If you want to try, add the following code to your `configuration.nix`